FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

     https://company.flexmeasures.io/api/<version>/postUdiEvent

 This example posts a state of charge value for a battery device (asset 10 of owner 7) as UDI event 203.
-This way, FlexMeasures knows how much of the potential flexible energy services this battery can provide in the near future.
+From this, FlexMeasures derives the energy flexibility this battery has in the near future.

 .. code-block:: json